-Recently, we have also developed a curriculum which explicitly teaches the children social and emotional skills and an awareness of mental health.
-This curriculum was developed by our DMHL/SENDCo and Anti-Stigma Ambassadors following their training.
-We teach this session once every two weeks for half an hour.
+We have developed a curriculum which explicitly teaches the children social and emotional skills and an awareness of mental health.
+This curriculum was developed by our DMHL/SENDCo and Wellbeing Champions following their training.
+We teach this curriculum through specific focus afternoons each half term.